Disclosure

 Intercom's Fin explicitly labels the messages sent by the AI.
 When the conversation is passed to a human, the inline badge on the individual message persists.
 A user can work backwards in their conversation to see exactly when they started talking to a real person.

-Intercom's Fin uses a clear label of "AI" to make computer-generated responses stand out clearly
+Intercom's Fin uses a clear label of "AI" to make computer-generated responses stand out clearly.

 IA Writer differentiates content written by AI through the use of text color